quay/quayctl/README.md

 In order for Quay to serve the torrent for an ACI image, the image must have been previously computed and cached.
-ACI images are not created until they are first requested, so a fetch via `rkt fetch` is required before `torrent pull --squashed` can be used.
+ACI images are not created until they are first requested, so a fetch via `rkt fetch` is required before `rkt torrent pull` can be used.
 We are currently working on removing of this restriction.

 ### I receive a 404 error when trying to pull a squashed image

 In order for Quay to serve the torrent for a squashed image, the image must have been previously computed and cached.
-Squashed images are not created until they are first requested, so a download of the squashed image via the normal `curl` method is required before `torrent pull --squashed` can be used.
+Squashed images are not created until they are first requested, so a download of the squashed image via the normal `curl` method is required before `docker torrent pull --squashed` can be used.
 We are currently working on removing of this restriction.

 ### I want to use my own torrent tracker(s)